Shake, Shake, Shake (It), Anora, Or: Pretty Woman This Is Not (Unless One Is Referring to the $3,000 Version Of It)

 By now, it’s no secret that Sean Baker is known for his keen ability to give insight into the world of a certain kind of working-class ilk (even if this insight is occasionally deemed by some as “exploitative” or “poverty porn” [as was the case with The Florida Project]).
 Not just sex workers (as he also did in 2015’s Tangerine), but undocumented immigrants (2004’s Take Out) and even “aged out” male porn stars (2021’s Red Rocket).
-With Anora, Baker’s pièce de résistance (based on the film winning the Palme d’Or at Cannes—the first American move to do so since 2011’s The Tree of Life), he returns to his favorite kind of working-class hero yet again: the sex worker.
+With Anora, Baker’s pièce de résistance (based on the film winning the Palme d’Or at Cannes—the first American movie to do so since 2011’s The Tree of Life), he returns to his favorite kind of working-class hero yet again: the sex worker.

 Like Halley (Bria Vinaite) in The Florida Project, Anora “Ani” Mikheeva (Mikey Madison, in her undeniable breakout role) is a stripper.
 Unlike Halley, she isn’t averse to having sex with select clients outside of the club (called Headquarters).
 In this instance, Ivan a.k.a.
 Vanya Zakharov (Mark Eydelshteyn): the twenty-one-year-old son of a Russian oligarch…though Anora won’t unearth that important detail until a bit later.
 And even when she does find out, it still seems unbelievable seeing as how this man-boy comes across as being so guileless, so utterly “unsmooth.”
 But also funny, as far as Anora can tell.
 And you know what they say: being able to make a woman laugh can go a long way as a man (clearly).